Car Insurance Claim Reimbursement: How to Get Your Money Back

 Frequently Asked Questions

-How long does car insurance claim reimbursement take?
+How long does car insurance claim reimbursement take in 2026?

 Can I choose any repair shop and still get reimbursed?

-Yes, in most cases you can choose a non-network shop and receive reimbursement — but there's a tradeoff.
-If you use an insurer-approved or preferred shop, they typically pay the shop directly with no upfront cost to you.
+Yes — in most cases you can choose a non-network shop and receive reimbursement, but there is a tradeoff.
+If you use an insurer-approved or preferred shop, the insurer typically pays the shop directly with no upfront cost to you.
 If you use a non-network shop, you'll pay first and then submit the bill for reimbursement, which can take longer and may result in a lower payout if the bill exceeds what the insurer considers reasonable.
 Always get an estimate approved before committing to repairs at an out-of-network shop.

 Will I get my deductible back if the accident wasn't my fault?